songxunzhao/freshdesk-php-sdk/README.md

 ## Author

-The library was written and maintained by [Matthew Clarkson](http://mpclarkson.github.io/) from [Hilenium](https://hilenium.com).
+The library was written and maintained by [Zhao SongXun](https://songxunzhao.github.io/) from [Hilenium](https://hilenium.com).

 ## Reference